-- To redress the complaints of the shareholders and investors, related to transfer and transmission of securities, nonreceipt of annual reports, dividends and other securities related matters. - To review the requests / complaints received by the Registrar and Share Transfer Agent from the Shareholders relating to transfer, transmission, consolidation, replacement of share certificates, issue of duplicate certificates and dematerialisation of securities certificates. - To review the certificates and reports submitted by the Company to the Stock Exchanges under the Listing Agreement / SEBI Regulations. - To observe the quarterly status of the number of shares in physical as well as dematerialized form. - To review the periodicity and effectiveness of the share transfer process, statutory certifications, depository related issues and activities of the Registrar and Share Transfer Agent. - To monitor and resolve/redress the grievances of Security Holders i.e. Shareholders, Fixed Depositors or Debenture Holders or Commercial Paper Investors or any other Investors of the security/ies issued by the Company. - To recommend measures for overall improvement in the quality of investors services. - Any other function as may be stipulated by the Companies Act, 2013, SEBI, Stock Exchanges or any other regulatory authorities from time to time.
-Any other function as may be stipulated by the Companies Act, 2013, SEBI, Stock Exchanges or any other regulatory authorities from time to time.
+- To redress the complaints of the shareholders and investors, related to transfer and transmission of securities, nonreceipt of annual reports, dividends and other securities related matters. - To review the requests / complaints received by the Registrar and Share Transfer Agent from the Shareholders relating to transfer, transmission, consolidation, replacement of share certificates, issue of duplicate certificates and dematerialization of securities certificates. - To review the certificates and reports submitted by the Company to the Stock Exchanges under the Listing and Obligation Agreement 2015 with SEBI. - To observe the quarterly status of the number of shares in physical as well as dematerialized form. - To review the periodicity and effectiveness of the share transfer process, statutory certifications, depository related issues and activities of the Registrar and Share Transfer Agent. - To monitor and resolve / redress the grievances of Security Holders i.e. Shareholders, Fixed Depositors or Debenture Holders or Commercial Paper Investors or any other Investors of the security/ies issued by the Company. - To recommend measures for overall improvement in the quality of investors services. - Any other function as may be stipulated by the Companies Act, 2013 and Listing and Obligation Agreement 2015 with SEBI or any other regulatory authorities from time to time.